Search This Blog

 Although Esther already owned a bicycle, it had clearly not seen much action recently and needed more than a squirt of WD‑40.
 Once it had been properly serviced and we’d found her a set of panniers, we loaded our bikes and were ready.

-Esther vs. Silver: The Toppling Begins – Glasgow, Scotland – Belfast, Ireland
+Esther vs. Silver: The Toppling Begins

 Getting to Ireland involved cycling from Esther’s house to Glasgow Central Station to catch a train to Stranraer.
 That’s where the comedy started.

-Esther, unused to riding with panniers, toppled over—not once, but three times—between the apartment and the station.
+Esther, unused to riding with panniers, toppled over — not once, but three times — between the apartment and the station.
 I kept turning around to find her lying on the ground, bike on top of her, legs waving in the air like an upended beetle.

 To make matters worse, all of this took place in peak‑hour traffic.
 Unfazed by the stares, she simply got up, dusted herself off, met their eyes, and announced cheerfully, “Take three!”

-From Stranraer, the ferry carried us across the North Channel to Belfast, arriving around 16:30—another busy time of day—and, right on cue, Esther managed one more spectacular topple.
+From Stranraer, the ferry carried us across the North Channel to Belfast, arriving around 16:30 — another busy time of day — and, right on cue, Esther managed one more spectacular topple.

 The problem wasn’t so much falling off as falling over.
 Her bike was too big, the top tube too high, and her legs too short to swing safely over it, especially with loaded panniers.